 A memento of earlier times.

 Marble Quarry.
 This spot is where a gully flows into the river on the right hand side just above (West of) the C22.1 (Marble Quarry) track.
-There used to be a (marked) walking track up to teh road above from this spot.
-You could go ofr a (tough) stroill and check out the interesting old pack track which led off to the marble quarry itself – on the right hand side about fifty metres before the end of the track.
-It slopes down and up into the gully below.
+There used to be a (marked) walking track up to the road above from this spot.
+You could go for a (tough) stroll and check out the interesting old pack track which led off to the marble quarry itself – on the East side about fifty metres before the end of the track.
+It slopes down and into the gully below.

-It led to the mining camp – a lovely peaceful spot just twenty yards from a great swimming hole on the river.
+It led to the mining camp – a lovely peaceful flat camping spot just twenty yards from a great swimming hole on the river.

 There are many tranquil camping spots along the river often under the shade of these beautiful cottonwood poplars which are such a feature of the river – and its history.